An official website of the United States government

 Highland (Cape Cod) Light is the oldest and tallest light on Cape Cod, standing at 66 feet.
 Originally built in 1797 and replaced in 1853, the current masonry structure was completed in 1857.
 The lighthouse was listed on the National Register of Historic Places in 1987 based on its architecture and engineering.
 The light can be seen from 40 miles at sea, and it continues to serve as a significant official aid to navigation.

-This project will restore ventilation to the masonry tower to eliminate the build-up of moisture over many decades that has led to corrosion and the development of large cracks in the masonry.
-Tasks include elimination of the modern cement-like material between tower walls that inhibits air flow, removal of non-breathable exterior coating, repair or replacement of corroded metal components, new windows, masonry repairs, and application of a new exterior coating.
+The main goal of the project was to restore ventilation to the masonry tower to eliminate the build-up of moisture.
+Over many decades, built up moisture led to corrosion and the development of large cracks in the masonry.
+Tasks included elimination of the modern cement-like material between tower walls that inhibited air flow, removal of non-breathable exterior coating, repair or replacement of corroded metal components, new windows, masonry repairs, and application of a new exterior coating.

 New ramp installed at Province Lands Visitor Center.